Offers

 Day 1: Ferrol

-The journey to Ferrol is self-driven (see optional transfer service), a city with a strong maritime character and deep links to the navy, offering not only modern streets but also an impressive gastronomic scene to delight everyone.
+The journey to Ferrol is self-organized (see optional transfer service), a city with a strong maritime character and deep links to the navy, offering not only modern streets but also an impressive gastronomic scene to delight everyone.

 Day 2: Ferrol - Neda (15 km, approx. 4 hours)